oshaughnessy/code-samples/README.txt

-This directory includes samples of software written by O'Shaughnessy Evans, shaug@wumpus.org.
+This directory includes samples of software written by O'Shaughnessy Evans.

 Samples include: